-Nexia has in place reasonable commercial standards of technology and operational security and aims to achieve industry best practice in the security of personal information which it holds.
-It is our policy not to retain personal information once there is no longer a legal or business need for us to do so.
+Nexia has in place reasonable commercial standards of technology and operational security and takes all reasonable steps to ensure the security of personal information which it holds.

 A data breach occurs when personal information that an entity holds is subject to unauthorised access or disclosure, or is lost.
 Examples include:

 - loss or theft of physical devices (such as laptops and storage devices) or paper records that contain personal information

 - unauthorised access to personal information by an employee

 - inadvertent disclosure of personal information due to ‘human error’, for example an email sent to the wrong person

 - disclosure of an individual’s personal information to a scammer, as a result of inadequate identity verification procedures.

 In the unlikely event of an ‘eligible data breach’ (where the access, disclosure or loss is likely to result in serious harm to any of the individuals to whom the information relates), Nexia will undertake the following steps (in accordance with their data breach response plan):

 - Contain the data breach to prevent any further compromise of personal information.

 - Assess the data breach by gathering the facts and evaluating the risks, including potential harm to affected individuals and, where possible, taking action to remediate any risk of harm.